jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 These signals are used to initialize the system.
 The CPU Local Bus device should listen or drive, as appropriate.

 **_RESET** (System Reset)
-This LVTTL level signal is driven by the system reset logic and initiates a complete system reset.
+This LVTTL level signal is driven by the system reset logic and initiates a reset of all logic and I/O on the AmigaPCI and CPU Local Bus Card, but not the CPU.

 **_RSTOUT**  (Reset Out)
-This TTL tolerant signal is driven by the CPU to initiate a system reset.
-When driven, the IC Supervisor will assert **_RESET** for at least 250ms.
-All systems on the AmigaPCI except the CPU are reset when _RSTOUT is asserted.
+This TTL tolerant signal is driven by the CPU to initiate a reset of all logic and I/O on the AmigaPCI.
+When driven, **_RESET** will assert for at least 250ms.

+**_CPURST** (CPU Reset)
+This LVTTL signal is driven by the system reset logic and initiates a reset of the CPU.
+This signal is asserted in reponse to the push button or keyboard reset action.

 ### 3.4.3 Data Transfer Signals